XiaomeiLi1/scPrognosis/data/README.txt

 GEO_sampleID: the sample ID for GEO data
 UK_sampleID: the sample ID for UK data
 TCGA753_sampleID: the sample ID for TCGA753 data
+GSE114397_mRNA: the short name of mRNA in GSE114397 data